-In the past 24 years of its existence, St. Joseph’s vocational training centre can proudly boast of the following achievements.
+In the past 30 years of its existence, St. Joseph’s vocational training center can proudly boast of the following achievements.
 The land on which it is currently located has been leased for its use for the next 99 years.
 We are grateful to the Bishop of Jinja Catholic diocese for granting us this favor, State of Art modern motor vehicle garage, Beautiful and accommodative classrooms and training workshops, a well organized youth centre and a number of students trained from the institution are now employed.

-The enrollment has risen from a population of fifty students in 2002, to six hundred students in 2016.
+The enrollment has risen from a population of fifty students in 2002, to eight hundred students in 2018.
 The number of girls has been increasing though in a slow pace, the current ratio in 60 boys to 40 girls.
-It is our aim to raise the girl’s population to 50% by 2017.
-Last year 250 youth joined the labor market from our school.
+It is our aim to raise the girl’s population to 50% by 2019.
+Last year, more than 600 youth joined the labor market from our school.

 We have been awarded recognition by the Ministry of Education and Sports (M.O.E.S), Uganda National Examination Board (UNEB), the Directorate of Industrial Training (DIT) and Uganda Business Technical Examination Board (UBTEB) as a training provider with capacity to train the human resource needed in this country